Keyboard shortcuts

 Pretty (feature-gated)

-The pretty format uses prettyplease to produce properly formatted Rust code with indentation and line breaks.
+The pretty option uses prettyplease to produce properly formatted Rust code with indentation and line breaks.

 Enable the pretty feature in your Cargo.toml: